fith/Cocos2D-TMX-Sizer/README.md

 Cocos2D-TMX-Sizer
 =================

-Provided a TMX file it will make files in the other resolutions ("tilemap-hd.tmx" makes "tilemap.tmx" and "tilemap-ipadhd.
+Given a .tmx file, it will make the other resolution files for use in Cocos2D.

+For example:

+If provided "tilemap-hd.tmx" it makes appropriately adjusted "tilemap.tmx" and "tilemap-ipadhd.tmx" in the same map folder.

+It doesn't do anything to images... yet?

+App created using Platypus: http://sveinbjorn.org/platypus